Pastor Jack M. Horner, D.Min.

 He was a youth director in Connecticut, and certified as an ELCA Associate in Ministry, when he met another youth director named Marianne.

 “My relationship with this wonderful, vibrant woman was difficult because she lived in Pennsylvania, four hours away,” he explained.
 “So we rectified that situation by getting married.”

 Marianne saw in John the same gift for ordination that others had seen.
 But he still wasn’t sure.

 In 1992, Marianne gave birth to their first son, Noah, 15 weeks early.
 The baby survived just 36 hours.
 Losing Noah hit John and Marianne hard.
 Yet when John found himself able to comfort the many people who reached out to comfort him, something crystallized.
 It was time to heed what others encouraged him to do.
 The final push to seminary came from Ted W., a New England Synod leader and a corporate executive with vast experience in developing people.

-The Brocks live in a 200-year-old house with two large, friendly dogs and one small, tolerated cat.
+The Brocks live in a 200-year-old house with a very large, friendly dog, who thinks she will fit in your lap.